facebook/create-react-app/README.md

 We'd love to have your helping hand on `create-react-app`!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.

+## Supporting Create React App

+Create React App is a community maintained project and all contributors are volunteers.
+If you'd like to support the future development of Create React App then please consider donating to our [Open Collective](https://opencollective.com/create-react-app).

 ## Credits

 This project exists thanks to all the people who [contribute](CONTRIBUTING.md).<br>